NDHANA94/isaac_sim_devcontainer/README.md

 ## Features

 - Pre-configured environment for Isaac Sim development.
-- Includes all necessary dependencies and tools.
+- Includes all necessary dependencies and tools including ROS2-Humble.
+- Volume mounted `/workspace` directory for your local development files.
 - Easy to set up and use.